-Send Money at Smith County Jail
+How to Send Money to Smith County Jail (TX)

 Adding money to an inmate's account at Smith County Jail typically means using JailATM, the same platform the jail uses for inmate email and video calls.
 In Texas, inmates have an Inmate Trust Fund (commissary) account for commissary purchases and phone or video time.
 Funds are commonly added through approved online vendors, kiosks, or by mailing a money order or cashier's check.
 Before you pay, confirm any sender requirements (for example, whether you need to be on the inmate's approved list) and follow the vendor's instructions closely to prevent delays or returned payments.
 Never send cash or personal checks to the facility address.
 Also plan for service fees and vendor-specific processing rules when choosing a deposit method.